ikheetbas/Verhalen/README.md

 ## Upgrade the application

-Update the sources.
-Go to the npo-rm directory on the command line and type:
+Update the sources: go to the npo-rm directory on the command line and type:
 ```
 git pull
 ```

-Start the application:
+Start the application, with the build option, maybe not needed, but sometimes it is:
 ```
-docker-compose up
+docker-compose up --build
 ```

 Go to a new commandline window in the npo-rm directory and type: